 Available on: Web, Android & iOS devices

-- Route Optimization for Multiple Drivers: Optimize routes with hundreds of stops and divide them among multiple drivers.
+- Route optimization: Optimizes routes with hundreds of stops and divides them among multiple drivers.

-- One-click driver dispatch: Dispatch routes to all your drivers with a single click.
+- One-click dispatch: Dispatch routes to all your drivers with a single click.

-- Customer Notifications: Keep your customers informed about their delivery with SMS and email notifications.
+- Automated notifications: Keeps your ideal customers informed about their delivery with SMS and email notifications.